 The glory of the Lord filled the night sky as His angelic host welcomed the Savior with song surely bursting from throbbing throats, doubtless from ancient anticipation.

-The lowliest of men witnessed the greatest angelic event this side of the final battle.
+The lowliest of men witnessed the greatest angelic event this side of the second advent.

 That dark night on a lonely hillside, the marginalized of society received the grandest news the world has ever known.